Agent Carter season 1

 The first season of the American television series Agent Carter, which is inspired by the film Captain America: The First Avenger and the Marvel One-Shot short film of the same name, features the character Peggy Carter, based on the Marvel Comics character of the same name, as she must balance doing administrative work and going on secret missions for Howard Stark while trying to navigate life as a single woman in 1940s America.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and was produced by ABC Studios, Marvel Television, and F&B Fazekas & Butters.
+It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and was produced by ABC Studios, Marvel Television, and Fazekas & Butters.
 Tara Butters, Michele Fazekas, and Chris Dingess served as showrunners.

 Hayley Atwell reprises her role from the film series and One-Shot as Carter, with James D'Arcy, Chad Michael Murray, Enver Gjokaj, and Shea Whigham also starring.
-In May 2014, ABC bypassed a pilot, ordering a show based on the One-Shot straight to series for an eight episode season.
+In May 2014, ABC bypassed a pilot, ordering a show based on the One-Shot straight to series for an eight-episode season.
 Filming took place in Los Angeles from September 2014 to January 2015, and Industrial Light & Magic provided visual effects.
 The season introduces the origins of several characters and storylines from MCU films, while other characters from the films and Marvel One-Shots also appear.

-The season, which aired on ABC from January 6 to February 24, 2015, over 8 episodes, aired during the season two mid-season break of Marvel's Agents of S.H.I.E.L.D.
+The season, which aired on ABC from January 6 to February 24, 2015, over 8 episodes, aired during the season two mid-season break of Agents of S.H.I.E.L.D.
 Despite steadily dropping viewership, critical response to Agent Carter was positive, with much praise going to Atwell's performance, the series' tone and setting, and its relative separation from the rest of the MCU.
 The series was renewed for a second season on May 7, 2015.